Today I’m going to show you how to build a DIY Work Table. My goal was to build a big, strong, mobile work table as cheaply and easily as possible.

 You want to find the most level and flat part and that’s where you’ll build.
 Then vacuum up all the dust and debris off the floor.

-Make sure to get your FREE PLANS below for this project!
+Make sure to get your FREE PLANS for this project!
 The plans include detailed instructions and a complete list of tools and materials you’ll need to make your own DIY Work Table.

 2. Build the DIY Work Table Frames